Richard Hourican |

 The neighbour can consent, dissent and appoint their own surveyor, dissent and agree to use one agreed surveyor, or fail to respond within the required period. -

-If there is consent
+If there is written consent

 If there is dissent or no response